nathan-cain15/SW-project/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Conway's Game of Life
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will keep track of the state of a game of life, allowing the user to increment, set the grid size, set cell state, and more.
+The constructor will instantiate the grid size.
+If unfamilar with the game of life, read its wikipedia page/
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    -  `void nextStep()`: updates the game's state to the next time step
+    -  `void setCellAlive(int x, int y, bool alive)`: updates a cell's state at coordinate `x`, `y` to `alive` which is true when a cell is alive and false when a cell is dead.
+    - `void reset()`: updates the game's state where all cells are dead
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void next10Steps()`: updates the game's state to 10 steps ahead
+    - `void randomize()`: sets each cell to alive or dead randomly
+    - `void print()`: prints out the state of the game

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - This component will be mutable since the state of the game must update.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - It may, as this pairing would work well to pair coordinates to a state value.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't think so, there isn't any math
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - For some secondary methods this makes sense they can easily be used to create secondary functionality.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Graph
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will be a graph which will show connections between objects.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void add(T obj, T connection)`: `obj` is added to the graph and is conneted to `connection`
+    - `void remove(T obj)`: removes `obj` from the graph
+    - `int count()`: returns the number of objects in the graph
+    - `[T] connections(T obj)`: returns an array of objects which `obj` is connected to
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `bool share1stConnection(T obj1, T obj2)`: determines whether 2 objects are directly connected
+    - `bool shareAnyConnection(T obj1, T obj2)`: determines whether 2 objects are connected in any way
+    - `void addConnection(T obj1, T obj2)` Connects `obj1` and `obj2` which are already present in the graph.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, as objects can be added or deleted from the graph.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Potenally an internal data type might help store connections, however this is not final.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No as there is no algebra being done.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - They can be used to iterate through the graph as `connections` can be used to determine `share1stConnection`.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: TODO List
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This componenet keeps track of tasks and if they are done or not.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void add(String description)`: adds a task with a description
+    - `void remove(String description)`: removes a todo task
+    - `List<Map.Pair> tasks()`: Lists out the tasks and if they are done or not
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void checkOff(String description)`: marks off a task as done.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes as the tasks need to be updated.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Map.Pair will be utilized for each task.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - No math is involved so enums or constants are not needed.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Most likely not as they don't logically build off eachother.

 ## Post-Assignment